 Like Paolo and I, Barbara Palermo and her husband Ken are American Expats who retired and moved to Italy in 2020 during the COVID pandemic.
 So naturally, I couldn’t wait to share their story with you!

-In this edition of Stories of Moving to Italy interview series, find out how a chance conversation in Oregon led to a search for family in Australia and Sicily.
-What a Sicilian homecoming is like and how long it takes to gain Italian citizenship through bloodline.
+In this edition of our Italian Citizenship interview series, find out how a chance conversation in Oregon led to a search for family in Australia and Sicily.
+What a Sicilian homecoming is like and how long it takes to gain Italian citizenship by descent.
 How Barbara’s decision to retire in Sicily is tied to a mission to help others with Italian heritage embrace their homeland in Sicily.
 Plus, some of the pros and cons of living in Italy as an American expat.

 Barbara "I didn't grow up Italian.
 When I found out I had cousins in Sicily still, I was curious.
 I wanted to know more about where I was from.
 So I interrogated my Mother.
 It had been so long though that my Mom couldn't really remember much about where my cousins were in Sicily.
 What she did remember was that part of the family had also immigrated to Australia.
 Thank goodness for the Internet!
 I started searching for my family in Australian when I came across an article about a winery in Melbourne owned by an Italian family.
 Turns out, they are my first cousins.
 Thankfully after all these years, they had stayed in touch with the Sicilian side of the family back in Italy.
 They put me in touch with my cousins in Sicily and that's how I was able to track down my family village."

 Barbara has weathered a long journey to return to her maternal Grandfather’s village in Sicily.
 Her quest began in November of 2004.
-George W Bush had just been re-elected.
-On a bus bound for Oregon State University one fortuitous discussion between her husband Ken and a professor, left a question lingering.
+George W. Bush had just been re-elected.
+On a bus bound for Oregon State University, one fortuitous discussion between her husband Ken and a professor left a question lingering.
 Italian citizenship through birthright, could that extend to Barbara too?
-After that day, gaining dual citizenship based on ancestry became a discussion Barbara and her Ken kept returning too.
+After that day, gaining dual citizenship based on ancestry became a discussion Barbara and her Ken kept returning to.